equalframework/equal-doc/docs/usage/models/entities.md

 #### text

+@deprecated : use "string" with a "usage" set to "text/plain" (which default to a length of 65.000)

 By default, texts are stored in DMBS as `text`.

 The TEXT data type has a size of string characters upto 65,535 bytes to manage classic long-form contents of the text.